UniqueNetwork/unique_docs/docs/sdk-guides/nfts-how-to-create-and-tune-collection.md

 } = result;
 ```

-The complete list of sdk.collections module you can check right (in the sources)[https://github.com/UniqueNetwork/unique-sdk/blob/master/packages/substrate-client/tokens/sdk-collections.ts] of @unique/substrate-client package, or exploring three of docs in the open source GitHub [UniqueNetwork/unique-sdk repo](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens).
+The complete list of sdk.collections module you can check right [in the sources](https://github.com/UniqueNetwork/unique-sdk/blob/master/packages/substrate-client/tokens/sdk-collections.ts) of @unique/substrate-client package (See _SdkCollections_ class definition), or exploring tree of docs in the _UniqueNetwork/unique-sdk_ GitHub [repo](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens).